99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Managed DB service, uses SQL, because its managed, rather than EC2 own DB:
 - OS patching by AWS
 - continuous backups and restore
-- read replicas: help you scale your reads (not writes)
+- read replicas: help you scale your reads (not writes) (CROSS-REGION)
   - async replications so the reads are "eventually consistent" because if they haven't finished syncing you can read old data sometimes
   - up to 15 read replicas